frontinus/frontinus.github.io/_posts/2025-10-26-Tutorial-High-Precision-Code-Timing-on-STM32-with-the-DWT-Cycle-Counter.markdown

 author : "Francesco Abate"
 ---

+This article is a tutorial about how to measure actual execution time in the Davinci and Marconi project

 # ⏱ High-Precision Code Timing on STM32 with the DWT Cycle Counter

 Ever wondered exactly how long a specific part of your STM32 code takes to run?
 Whether you're debugging, optimizing critical sections, or verifying RTOS task timing, having a precise measurement tool is invaluable.
 While you could toggle GPIOs and use an oscilloscope, there's a built-in hardware feature on most ARM Cortex-M cores (like those in STM32s) perfect for the job: the DWT (Data Watchpoint and Trace) cycle counter.